VB6 to .NET Migration: Strategies, Challenges, Actuality

 Advantages of the Migration approach:

-- Second cheapest way after the Extension approach.
+- That is the second cheapest way after the Extension approach.

-- The similarity of platforms allows preserving the usual user experience and lowers the chances of incorrect implementations.
+- The similarity of platforms allows preserving the usual user experience.
+Also, it lowers the chances of incorrect implementations.

 - The whole application will be free from VB6 security and stability issues.